FriendsOfREDAXO/quick_navigation/README.md

 Work in Progress

-Complete refactor of the classic QuickNavigation
+Complete rewrite of the classic QuickNavigation

 Fearures:
 - Structure navigation with live search